nikhil296/Git/git_internal.md

     - the objects are stored in compressed form.
     - it mainly stores data about the change & algorithmically shows us the file content with that change.
+    - even if we delete any files or folder in git repo, the objects in ".git" is not deleted cuz, we can anytime rollback to the previous change/version with this feature.

 ### How git handles files
 <details>
 <summary>Details : </summary>